 The worldwide COVID-19 pandemic may affect our ability to complete our current preclinical studies and clinical trials, initiate and complete our planned preclinical studies and clinical trials, disrupt regulatory activities or have other adverse effects on our business, results of operations, financial condition and prospects.
 In addition, the pandemic has caused substantial disruption in the financial markets and may adversely impact economies worldwide, both of which could adversely affect our business, operations and ability to raise funds to support our operations.
 To date, we have experienced modest business disruptions, including with respect to clinical trials we are conducting, and non-material impairments as a result of the pandemic.
-Our mecbotamab vedotin Phase 2 sarcoma trial remains on schedule and the Phase 2 interim analysis for mecbotamab vedotin NSCLC and ozuriftamab vedotin studies have experienced some modest delays in patient initiations due to COVID-19, however, overall timelines for study completion essentially have not changed at this time.
+Our mecbotamab vedotin Phase 2 sarcoma trial remains on schedule and the Phase 2 interim analysis for mecbotamab vedotin NSCLC and ozuriftamab vedotin studies have experienced some modest delays.
 We are following, and plan to continue to follow, recommendations from federal, state and local governments regarding workplace policies, practices and procedures.
 In March 2020, we implemented a remote working policy for many of our employees and began restricting non-essential travel.
+During 2022 we modified our hybrid work policy to allow for more flexibility based on department needs and travel requirements.
 We are complying with all applicable guidelines for our clinical trials, including remote clinical monitoring.
 In April 2020, we borrowed \$0.7 million under the Paycheck Protection Program under the CARES Act and we received full loan forgiveness from the U.S. Small Business Association in July 2021, resulting in the recognition of \$0.7 million to other income for the twelve months ended December 31, 2021.
 We are continuing to monitor the potential impact of the pandemic, but we cannot be certain what the overall impact will be on our business, financial condition, results of operations and prospects.